flake9025/stack-helper-demo/README.md

 ## Getting Started

 Get the stack helper repository and run :
--mvn clean install
+- mvn clean install

 Then, get the stack helper demo repository, and run :
--mvn clean install
+- mvn clean install

 From now on, you will be able to run the demo application :
--java -jar ./target/stack-helper-demo-1.0.0-SNAPSHOT.jar
+- java -jar ./target/stack-helper-demo-1.0.0-SNAPSHOT.jar

 Open the following URL in your web browser : http://localhost:8080/swagger-ui.html